 2 RLS protocols will be effective as of 1 November 2015.
 The use of RLS-enabled beacons will be regulated by national administrations.
-Since the RLS functionality might affect the 406 MHz beacon performance, amendments to the type approval procedure for these beacons could be required.
-Beacon manufacturers should consult the Cospas-Sarsat Secretariat before undertaking the type approval of RLS-enabled beacon models.

-ANNEX D

-NAVIGATION SYSTEM TEST SCRIPTS
+ANNEX DNAVIGATION SYSTEM TEST SCRIPTS

 This test shall be conducted by inputting (e.g. in the form of NMEA sentences from a PC) the test scripts provided below1 into the beacon and monitoring the beacon output digital message (ensure that the beacon position data update interval is not modified/reduced during this test in order to reduce test time).
 The test scenario shall be implemented in the order indicated, and the beacon shall not be turned-off until after all the scenarios have been completed.
 The procedure shall be completed for each location protocol type (i.e. Standard, National or User) for which type approval is being requested.